fluencelabs/nox/.github/pull_request_template.md

 ## Proposed Changes
 [List the specific changes and additions introduced by this pull request.]

+## Screenshots (if applicable)
+[Add any relevant screenshots or animated GIFs to showcase the changes.]

+## Additional Notes
+[Provide any additional information or context that may be helpful for the reviewer.]

 ## Checklist
 - [ ] The code follows the project's coding conventions and style guidelines.
 - [ ] All tests related to the changes have passed successfully.